ralen1225/Uint128-Class/README.md

 Having trouble with multiplication and division operators.<br>
   Ended up brute-forcing multiplication using nested loops.<br>
+  If anyone knows a better algorithm for multiplication,<br>
+  I'm open to suggestions.<br>
-  I ended up using a shift algorithm for division.<br>
+  I used a shift algorithm for division.
+By that point I was<br>
+  just happy to fill the spot.<br>